dishan1223/otakushelf/README.md

 </div>

-- Track your favorite manga.
+- Track your favorite books.
-- Discover new content from built-in online sources.
-- Sync your library across devices.
 - Open-source and community-driven development.

 > 📌 Pull Requests are welcome